 Equipment that qualifies for energy tax credits

 Installing alternative energy equipment in your home such as solar panels and geothermal heat pumps, can qualify you for a credit equal to 30% of your total cost.
-The credit is available through the end of 2019.
-After that, the percentage steps down each year and then stops at the end of 2021.
+The full credit is available through the end of 2019.
+After that, the percentage steps down and then stops at the end of 2023.

 Qualifying equipment includes solar-powered units that generate electricity, energy-producing wind fans and geothermal heat pumps.
 The credit is only available for improvements you make to your primary home.
 If you are adding solar panels to your summer house, you won’t get a tax break for it.